codurance/site/_posts/2017-06-02-a-workflow-for-ios.md

 It is very important to do frequent commits, not only to save your work and to be able to track your progress, but also because commits tell the story of all the process you are following and help others to understand how and why you made the changes decided to make.

 Commit messages are also very important and you should take your time to write them.
 Be clear, direct and concise, use the minimum number of words to define clearly the actions and changes you did.
-There is a great post about how to write a good commit message [here].
+There is a great post about how to write a good commit message [here](https://chris.beams.io/posts/git-commit/).

 ###Open a pull request